Scotland's Best B&Bs

 All hospitality venues are allowed to open indoors and outdoors.
 Face covering must be worn inside when you are not seated.
 Venues are obliged to collect the contact details of customers to help with Test and Protect.

-Please check with individual event operators before planning to travel to any events in 2021.
+Please check with individual event operators before planning to travel to any events.

 VisitScotland has a handy list which summarises the current situation and regulations in Scotland.